DigitalRuby/ExchangeSharp/README.md

 - Many exchanges supported with public, private and web socket API
 - Easy to use and well documented code and API
 - Optional global market symbol normalization, since each exchange has their own way of doing market symbols
-- Runs anywhere .NET Core runs.
+- Runs anywhere .NET runs.
 (Windows, Mac, Linux, Containers, Serverless, iOS, Android, [etc.](https://docs.microsoft.com/en-us/dotnet/core/about))
 - Can be used from [many different C# platforms](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md#platform-support)
 - Has a great [CLI](#Installing-the-CLI) that enables you to use all features from all exchanges right from your command line.